VictorTaelin/Interaction-Type-Theory/README.md

-Now, while it is true that this mismatch between Interaction Combinators and the Lambda Calculus may, for some, undermine its applicability as a functional runtime, what few realize is that the Intearction Combinators aren't a just a subset of the Lambda Calculus: they're a *disjoint* set.
+Now, while it is true that this mismatch between Interaction Combinators and the Lambda Calculus may, for some, undermine its applicability as a functional runtime, what few realize is that the Intearction Combinators aren't a just a subset of the Lambda Calculus, they're overlapping sets.
 While some λ-terms, such as self-exponentiation, don't have equivalents on Interaction Combinators, the opposite is also true.
 For example, continuations, double-ended queues and linear normalization-by-evaluation are important algorithms that can be elegantly expressed on Interaction Combinators, but not on the λ-Calculus.
-This raises the question: what if we started treating Interaction Combinators as an independent model of computation with its own merits, and promoted an "interactional" paradigm, instead?
+This raises the question: what if we treated Interaction Combinators as an independent model of computation with its own merits, and promoted an "interactional" paradigm, instead?

-In order for such "interactional paradigm" to be compelling, it must be able to serve as the foundation of type theory.
+In order for such "interactional paradigm" to be compelling, it must be able to serve as a foundation for type theory.
 Yet, while some typed extensions have been proposed, they separate types as syntatically distinct objects from nets.
-As such, there is nothing that resembles the Calculus of Constructions, and that could be used as an unifying language for types and programs, theorems and proofs, a la Curry-Howard's isomorphism.
-In this paper, we introduce the Interaction Type Theory, a new logical framework and type-checker capable of fulfilling that role.
+There is nothing that resembles the Calculus of Constructions, and that could be used as an unifying language for types and programs, theorems and proofs, a la Curry-Howard's isomorphism.
+Interaction Type Theory is a new logical framework capable of fulfilling that role.

 Interaction Type Theory
 -----------------------